بكالوريوس علوم التصوير التشخيصي الطبي

 IS- PRA I 201, Practicum I

-This course is the first of a series of five clinical practicum courses, which provides clinical experiences, as the student is trained to develop basic skills in radiographic positioning for X rays of Skeletal system.
-Student will also gain exposure in the conduction of all upper and lower extremities, skull, pelvic and all bone regions with standard as well as special views and techniques.
-During these postings students will be trained to carry out and assist in simple imaging procedures under direct supervision of a clinical faculty.
+This course is the first of a series of six clinical practicum courses, which provides clinical experiences ethically and professionally, as the student is trained to develop basic skills in radiographic positioning for X rays of the chest, abdomen, and upper extremities.
+During these postings, students will be trained to develop basic skills in radiography under the direct supervision of a clinical faculty

 Semester – 4

-This course is the first of a series of four clinical practicum courses, which provides clinical experiences, as the student is trained to develop basic skills in radiographic positioning for X rays of Skeletal system.
-Student will also gain exposure in the conduction of all upper and lower extremities, skull, pelvic and all bone regions with standard as well as special views and techniques.
-During these postings, students will be trained to carry out and assist in simple imaging procedures under direct supervision of a clinical faculty.
+This course is the second of a series of six clinical practicum courses, which provides clinical experiences ethically and professionally, as the student is trained to further develop skills in radiographic positioning for X rays of the skull, pelvis, lower extremities, and the vertebral column.
+Students will also gain exposure in the conduct of special procedures like mammography, dental radiography, ward/theatre radiography, pediatric radiography, geriatric radiography, contrast administered studies of the digestive, biliary and urinary system.
+During these postings, students will be trained to assist and carry out radiological imaging procedures under the direct supervision of a clinical faculty

 IS-PHR 202, Pharmacology for Radiographers

-This course presents basic pharmacologic principles along with the mechanism of action and side effects of drugs commonly seen in medical imaging practice.
+This course presents basic pharmacologic principles along with the mechanism of action and side effects of drugs commonly used in medical imaging practice.
 The lessons are organized using a systems approach and will deal with the pathophysiology of altered body functions and discuss the drug groups used for treatment.
-Case studies will be used to discuss how drugs affect medical intervention and how host factors may affect drug effectiveness.
+It will be discussed how drugs affect medical intervention and how host factors may affect drug effectiveness.

 Semester – 5